matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

-* May 16, 2023: I will be presenting at the Research Day at the Metrograph, New York City

-* May 18, 2023: I will be a panelist at Bitcoin: A game-theoretic analysis organized by [De Gruyter](https://www.degruyter.com/)

 * May 22-24, 2023: I will be presenting [Credible, Optimal Auctions via Blockchains](https://arxiv.org/abs/2301.12532) at the [Eighth Marketplace Innovation Workshop](http://marketplaceinnovation.net/)

+* May 31, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at MIT Media Lab, Digital Currency Initiative

 * June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the Quantitative Issues in Centralized and Decentralized Finance mini-symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia